Sasuke214/BTC-Alert/README.md

 # BTC-Alert
-It will alert the user if bitcoin price rises the certain amount allowing user to know when its time to mine btc JUST run it and see it
+It will alert the user if bitcoin price rises the certain amount allowing user to know when its time to mine btc JUST run it and see it yay

 # IT'S JUST FOR FUN LOL